 - Empire Blue Cross/Blue Shield provides certain administrative services for both hospital benefits and major medical benefits.
 Administrative services include utilization review and quality assurance, administration of the preferred provider network, 24/7 NurseLine, claims services, and printing and distribution of ID cards and claim forms, provider directories and educational information.

-- WellDyneRx provides prescription drug services through a network of participating pharmacies and reimburses covered enrollees through a claims submission process for drugs purchased from non-participating pharmacies.
-WellDyneRx also provides mail order prescription drug services for maintenance drugs.
+- Express Scripts Commercial (ESI) provides prescription drug services through a network of participating pharmacies and reimburses covered enrollees through a claims submission process for drugs purchased from non-participating pharmacies.
+Express Scripts Commercial (ESI) also provides mail order/Smart 90 prescription drug services for maintenance drugs.
 Administrative services include claims services, printing and distribution of claim forms, toll free telephone service/claim inquiry, concurrent and retroactive utilization review and reports.

 - Express Scripts Medicare Prescription Drug Plan (PDP) currently provides prescription drug services to all Medicare eligible retirees.
 The Express Scripts Medicare PDP is comparable to the County's drug plan and offers better coverage than a standard Medicare Part D Plan.
 This prescription drug coverage is creditable coverage, which means it is at least as good as the standard Medicare prescription drug coverage.

-- Beacon Health Options provides certain administrative services for the mental health/substance use disorder benefits.
+- Optum Behavioral Health provides certain administrative services for the mental health/substance use disorder benefits.
 Administrative services include providing a toll free telephone 24 hour crisis line, referral services, claims services, utilization review and reports.

 The County utilizes the services of an actuarial consultant for the EMHP.
-Segal Co. currently provides actuarial and benefits consulting services, which include assistance in developing short and long term objectives, advise on recent developments in the employee benefits field, plan improvements, HMO alternatives, coordination of the appeals process, attendance at EMHP committee and sub-committee meetings, and audits of claims administrators.
+Segal Co. currently provides actuarial and benefits consulting services, which include assistance in developing short and long term objectives, advise on recent developments in the employee benefit field, plan improvements, coordination of the appeals process, attendance at EMHP committee and subcommittee meetings, and audits of claims administrators.

-The County utilizes the services of a legal consultant for the EMHP.
-Mirkin & Gordon, P.C. currently provides legal consulting services, which include assistance in developing short and long term objectives, advise on recent developments in the employee benefits field, plan improvements, governmental rules and regulations and attendance at EMHP committee and sub-committee meetings.
+The County utilizes the services of a legal consultant for the EMHP, Mirkin & Gordon, P.C. currently provides legal consulting services, which include assistance in developing short and long term objectives, advice on recent developments in the employee benefits field, plan improvements, governmental rules and regulations and attendance at EMHP committee and sub-committee meetings.